apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 ### Query 7 - Universal Quantification ###
 As an example of a universal AQL query, here we show a query to list the Facebook users who are currently unemployed.
-Such employees will have an employment history containing no records with null end-date values, leading us to the following AQL query:
+Such employees will have an employment history containing no records that miss end-date values, leading us to the following AQL query:

         use dataverse TinySocial;

         for $fbu in dataset FacebookUsers
-        where (every $e in $fbu.employment satisfies not(is-null($e.end-date))) return $fbu;
+        where (every $e in $fbu.employment satisfies not(is-missing($e.end-date))) return $fbu;

 Here is the expected result for our sample data: